 After seeing a number of name actresses (as well as unknowns), the wonderful Penny Fuller had risen to the top of the list.
 A recent Tony nominee for her Eve Harrington in Applause, she boasted substantial credits as a dramatic actress as well.
 But Champion also had his eye on Marcia Rodd, who had slowly come up through the ranks in Off-Broadway musicals (The Mad Show, Your Own Thing), and had scored with her hilarious turn in Neil Simon’s Last of the Red Hot Lovers.
 Having just come off her first lead in a Broadway musical that featured her name over the title, a short-lived Nancy Ford-Gretchen Cryer collaboration called Shelter, Rodd won out.
 She would be Mabel.

-Then just prior to starting rehearsals, Champion attended a show called Mother Earth, another short-lived musical from the same 1972–73 Broadway season as Shelter.
-It featured a young singer in its lead, Kelly Garrett, and now Champion had it in his head he had made a mistake: that Rodd wasn’t the one.
+Then just prior to starting rehearsals, Champion attended a musical revue on Broadway called Words and Music.
+It featured a young singer in its lead among its cast of three, Kelly Garrett, and now Champion had it in his head he had made a mistake: that Rodd wasn’t the one, it was Garrett.
 “I got a call from Gower saying ‘We’re going to rehearse a week early,’” Rodd recalled.
 “That was weird.
 And from that second on, I knew something was wrong.
 You don’t like to be paranoid, but he had been so warm to me — during negotiations, watching two-reelers, working with Jerry Herman — and now he was cold and terse.
 I knew I hadn’t done anything wrong, because I hadn’t even started to work yet.”

 “The two days of rehearsals weren’t really rehearsals, but setups so he could justify firing me.
 He thought he was being kind, and he was being just as cool as could be.
 He put the blame on me.
 He said he had no doubt that if I really worked at it, and so on, but that I wasn’t enough to build a show around.”